C Container Collection (CCC)

 Obtain the capacity previously chosen for the fixed size map type.

-Initialize a map with a buffer of types at compile time or runtime.
+Initialize a map with a Buffer of types at compile time or runtime.

 Copy the map at source to destination.